-- the online claim service will be launched on GOV.UK on 20 April 2020 – here is the link to the online service
+- Here is the link to the online service

 - the only way to make a claim is online – the service should be simple to use and any support you need available on GOV.UK; this will include help with calculating the amount you can claim

 - you can make the claim yourself even if you usually use an agent

 - claims will be paid within 6 working days; you should not contact us unless it is absolutely necessary – any queries should be directed to your agent, representative or our webchat service